-How did they do this when many aspects of their strategy were adding incremental costs to their bottom line?
-By adopting and trusting a data-driven, market-based approach to one of the most volatile line items in their budget.
+By using a data-driven, market-based approach to one of the most volatile line items in their budget.
 That line item is fuel.

-Right now, uncertainty in the market is unprecedented as it relates to the rapidly evolving COVID-19 pandemic in concert with the global crude oil price war between Saudi Arabia and Russia, the landscape for fuel prices is exposing just how distorted traditional transportation fuel reimbursements can be.
+Right now, uncertainty in the market is unprecedented as it relates to the ongoing threat of COVID-19.
+In concert with the global crude oil price war between Saudi Arabia and Russia, the landscape for fuel prices is exposing just how distorted traditional transportation fuel reimbursements can be.

-As this uncertainty endures, the transportation and supply chain industries are left with a host of questions yet to be answered, and more importantly, strategies and plans left in disarray.
+As this fuel price uncertainty endures, the freight industry has been left with a host of questions yet to be answered, and more importantly, strategies and plans left in disarray.
 Consumer demand has created discrepancies in the goods moving to market, derailing procurement plans as capacity gets left on the table.
 In an industry where many shippers have manufacturing cycles several months long and still rely on annual RFP cadences to contract freight to move their goods, many organizations are not built to adapt to rapid fluctuations in the market.

 Many links in the supply chain depend on one another, so disruptions in one area can have cascading effects throughout your processes.
 This can create a headache when trying to mitigate the effects instigated by this level of market disruption.
 With that in mind, shippers will most adeptly navigate the challenges of the current marketplace when they minimize the variables that need to be addressed.